The Arizona Humane Society’s executive team consists of some of the most dedicated and talented individuals in the animal welfare community.

 Leo Egar, VMD

 Dr. Leo Egar has served the animals at the Arizona Humane Society since 2007.
 In addition to helping reduce pet overpopulation through spay and neuter services, he also assists with investigations of animal cruelty.
 Before coming to AHS, he worked in veterinary emergency medicine and with the Rural Area Veterinary Services program of the Humane Society of the United States to lead spay/neuter service trips to remote areas of the county.
-Dr. Egar, a graduate of Haverford College, has traveled to Native American reservations to provide free veterinary care to animals and participated in the veterinary medical response to major disasters including the 2004 Indian Ocean tsunami and Hurricane Katrina.
+Dr. Egar did his undergraduate studies at Haverford College and was selected for early admission into the University of Pennsylvania School of Veterinary Medicine.
+He has traveled to Native American reservations to provide free veterinary care to animals and participated in the veterinary medical response to major disasters including the 2004 Indian Ocean tsunami and Hurricane Katrina.
 When not working in the shelter or with animal and wildlife rescue groups, Dr. Egar enjoys spending time outdoors in the Arizona landscape with his German Shepherds, Zeiss and Charlie.

 Gregory Lewis, DVM